ejyongc/kickstarter-analysis/README.md

 ![image](https://github.com/ejyongc/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)

+Finally, we wanted to identify if we had any outliers on our dataset.
+We ran a statistical analaysis analysis to determine if there were any outliers on the amount outcomes per month. *Box and Wiskers* Chart below

 ### Analysis of Outcomes Based on Goals
 In the second analysis, we segmented the campaing goals into 12 different ranges.
 We arranged the goals ranges to go from *"less than $1,000" to Greater than $50,000.